Ungaliophis panamensis

 Ungaliophis panamensis, or the Panamanian dwarf boa, is a species of nonvenomous snake in the family Tropidophiidae.
 It is native to Nicaragua, Costa Rica, Panama, and Colombia.
 Adults measure up to 50 cm in length, with males being slightly larger but less massive than females.
-Its diet is not entirely known, but it has been observed feeding on bats, birds and geckos.
+Its diet is not entirely known, but it has been observed feeding on bats, young northern house wrens and yellow-headed geckos.